-The vaulted ceilings of the grottoes, illuminated by magical light, were left behind and Istri, a soldier of the Underwater Empire of Ulmie, ended up in a circular sanctuary.
-It was his first time as a honor guard.
+The vaulted ceilings of the grottoes, illuminated by some magical light, were left behind and Istri, a soldier of the Underwater Empire of Ulmie, ended up in a circular sanctuary.
+It was his first time as an honor guard.
 Priests scurried around the sanctuary in a silent ritual dance.
 He watched them for a few seconds, mesmerized by their grace, then turned away and continued on his way.

 “Brother Sheilesh.”
 Istri spoke to him.